 The same way, you could evaluate any guest (= marketing channel) at every party (= conversion path).

 Shapley’s big problem is that it doesn’t take the order of guests/channels into account.
-Somebody is a great party starter who nevertheless falls into a coma at 9 PM.
+Some are great party starters but nevertheless fall into a coma at 9 PM.
 Standing on your feet at 4AM is an entirely different discipline.
-You need a great mixture of all these types of people to throw a legendary party.
+You need a great mixture of all types of people to throw a legendary party.

 MARKOV (ALSO KNOWN AS MARKOV CHAINS)

-How does gossip get spread in an organization?
-Sometimes you get them directly from the source, sometimes they travel through six nodes of people, while other times they get stuck in a loop and never reach your ears.
+How is gossip spread in an organization?
+Sometimes you hear it directly from the source, sometimes it travels through six different people, while other times it gets stuck in a loop and never reaches your ears.

 Michael knows about the latest scandal first and tells Monica about it over lunch.
 In the bathroom, Monica passes it on to Jane.
 Back in the office, Jane tells Michael about it again.
 After that, Michael goes directly to you.

-If you omit Michael you are pretty much screwed and will learn nothing.
-On the other hand, Monica and Jane are not all that important in the chain as Michael would probably have told you anyway.
+If Michael is removed, everyone is pretty much screwed and will learn nothing.
+Monica and Jane are not all that important in comparison, Monica added Jane and Jane didn't add anyone.
 That’s why Michael is the most important informant.

 How do you determine who’s the most valued informant (= marketing channel) in the long run?
 Try to send different employees for a long vacation and observe if the level of information passed on to you dropped off or not.
-If it did – the guy on vacation contributes to conversions a lot.
+If it does– the person on vacation is the one who likes to talk.